Icon Vehicle Dynamics – Stage 2 Suspension Lift Kit – 5th Gen Toyota 4Runner

 IVD is known to have slightly more affordable pricing and good customer service; however, that is to be debated as we have not run into an issue.

 UPDATE (CUSTOMER SERVICE): They sent us the wrong part, for our stage 2.
 Bummer but it happens.
 We called 5+ times on Monday, no answer.
 Sent 3 emails, left two voicemails.
 Finally, we got a one-sentence email back on Tuesday.

 “Sorry for the mix up sir.
 If you provide mw with your shipping address I’ll rush you out a replacement spacer.”

 The Benefit of a Complete “Tuned” Suspension

 The benefit to IVD is that it comes as a complete kit and is tuned for our exact suspension.
 Even though this kit is supposed to be tuned, it doesn’t feel like that after the install.
 After you install your Icon Stage 2, your front passenger will sit about 3/4 of an inch lower than the driver.

-And, IVD does not provide a spanner wrench to adjust your suspension after you install.
+And, IVD does not provide a spanner wrench to adjust your suspension after you install it.
 Nor do they tell you this.
 You will either need to buy a spanner wrench or take it to an off-road shop and have them tune your suspension for you.